2kunal6/system_design/Data_Intensive_Applications_Martin_Kleppman.md

 ## Membership and Coordination Services
 - Zookeeper, etcd etc. are "distributed key-value services" or "coordination and configuration services".
 They are designed to hold small amounts of data that can fit entirely in memory (although they still write to disk for durability).
 This small amount of data is replicated across all nodes using a fault-tolerant total order broadcast algorithm.
-- Zookeper uses fencing token to handle process pauses.
+- Zookeeper uses fencing token to handle process pauses.
 Client maintains a long-lived session with Zookeeper and they occasionally bounce heartbeats and in this way Zookeeper make sure if a node is dead.
 Normally data kept in zookeeper is slow changing like alive_nodes+their-ip.
 It also offers service discovery.

 # Derived Data